Family Law Mediation Attorney in Spokane, WA

 Unlike trial, mediation is often more:

-- Realistic - Mediation with an attorney mediator will allow the parties to determine the soundness of their respective positions and likelihood for success or failure if their case proceeds to trial.
+- Realistic - Mediation with an Spokane family law mediation attorney will allow the parties to determine the soundness of their respective positions and likelihood for success or failure if their case proceeds to trial.

 - Affordable - In my experience as Spokane mediation lawyer, most Family Law-related disputes are resolved within three two-hour mediation sessions.
 I ask the parties to agree how they will share the costs prior to the first session.
 Most attorneys charge $200 per hour or more.
 In Family Law matters, attorney’s fees and costs for a single motion can exceed $1,000, depending upon the amount of preparatory work involved.
 What is most important is that neither party is generally satisfied with a judge’s ruling on a motion.